 Repulsion is an expression of disgust, strong criticism and aversion.
-When showing it, to us something is outrageous, alien or immoral.
+When showing it, to us something is outrageous, alien, or immoral.
 It is a strong emotion connected with the reaction of rejection and avoiding something.
 Many offensive nicknames that describe socially unacceptable groups are associated with repulsion.

-Anger – another strong emotion, and very negative one.
+Anger – another strong emotion, and a very negative one.
 Instead of avoidance, it is associated with attack and sometimes leads into the aggression.
-In this way we express threats, but also dissatisfaction.
+In this way, we express threats, but also dissatisfaction.
 It is accompanied by curses and shouting (in speech, in writing it can be expressed with stronger words).

-Fear, as in life, is accompanied by danger, threat and risk.
+Fear, as in life, is accompanied by danger, threat, and risk.
 It is associated with escape, a desire to hide.
 It is also a cry for help.